Homepolish/gigalixir-buildpack-datadog/README.md

 Gigalixir containers are ephemeral—they can move to different host machines whenever new code is deployed, configuration changes are made, or resouce needs/availability changes.
 This makes Gigalixir flexible and responsive, but can potentially lead to a high number of reported hosts in Datadog.
 Datadog bills on a per-host basis, and the buildpack default is to report actual hosts, which can lead to higher than expected costs.

 Depending on your use case, you may want to set your hostname so that hosts are aggregated and report a lower number.
 To do this, Set `DD_DYNO_HOST` to `true`.
-This will cause the Agent to report the hostname as the app and Dyno name (e.g. `appname.web.1` or `appname.run.1234`) and your host count will closely match your Dyno usage.
+This will cause the Agent to report the hostname as the app and Dyno name (e.g. `appname.1.service`) and your host count will closely match your Dyno usage.
 One drawback is that you may see some metrics continuity errors whenever an application is cycled.

 ## File locations